Goodman Furnace Maintenance Guide

 - Difficulty: Beginner to Intermediate

-- Frequency: Monthly checks (filters); seasonal cleaning and annual professional tune-up
+- Frequency: Monthly filter checks, seasonal DIY maintenance, annual professional service

 Routine Maintenance Schedule